tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 ### Trivy Reports Dependency

-To get an at-a-glance view of all Trivy Reports related to an image within a namespace, you can use Trivy Reports Dependency.
+To get an "at-a-glance" view of all Trivy Reports related to an image within a namespace, you can use Trivy Reports Dependency.
 This view allows easy navigation to specific Trivy Reports using the `Open` button.

 ![](imgs/trivy-report-dependency.png)
 <br>*Trivy Reports Dependency page*